Judechuks/PRACTICE/Self Practice/React/freecodecamp-3in1/John-Smilga/meals-v3/README.md

 #### 7. React-Icon

 #### CREDIT
-John Smilga, whose lessons and tutorials I followed and learnt alot.
+John Smilga, whose lessons and tutorials I followed and learned a lot from.
 Freecodecamp

 #### ADDITIONAL FEATURES
 I went further to add more features:
-#### 1. Loading component to indicate that the meal is still being fetched from the API
+#### 1. Loading component to indicate that request is still ongoing
-#### 2. Being able to like (add to favorite) as well as unliking (removing from favorites)
+#### 2. Being able to like (add to favorite) as well as unlike (removing from favorites)
 #### 3. A close button to also remove a meal from favorites
 #### 4. A red like-button to indicate that the meal is already in a favorite
 #### 5. A title for the meals in the favorite list